marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 * u-boot-dtb.imx: bootloader image to be signed and flashed on the target eMMC (instead of u-boot.imx), as shown in the next sections.

-* pico.itb: image tree blob file containing the kernel, to be copied under `/boot` on the target eMMC (replaces zImage/uImage).
+* usbarmory.itb: image tree blob file containing the kernel, to be copied under `/boot` on the target eMMC (replaces zImage/uImage).

 ### Sign the bootloader